Removing the risk and unknowns of new venue launches by introducing an optimized route to success.

-The right approach, first time
+The right approach, first time.

-Despite all the best preparation and effort it can take weeks and months to bring a new store up to your brand standards.
+Despite all the best preparation and effort it can take weeks and months to bring a new venue up to your brand standards.
 Meanwhile any negative experiences are affecting the online reviews and word of mouth feedback that are so important to get your brand established in a new market.

-The metrics you should be tracking to keep the brand promise
+The metrics you should be tracking to keep the brand promise.

 Ensuring your food and drink is prepared to brand standards is key.
 The best way to measure this is guest satisfaction by menu item.
 By tracking the new location to your brand benchmarks you quickly ensure your menu items are prepared effectively from the opening night.